Chaste/Old-Chaste-svn-mirror/README_INSTALLATION.txt

 *IF* you want to create the standalone cardiac Chaste executable:

-The following command generates Chaste executable: scons compile_only=1 chaste_libs=1 static=0 build=GccOpt exe=1 apps
+The following command should generates Chaste executable: scons compile_only=1 chaste_libs=1 static=0 build=GccOpt exe=1 apps

 (The distributed stand-alone executable uses "static=1", but it requires a